Elvisrono/Homework-quiz/README.md

 - Bootstrap

 # Deliverables
-- As i user one can able to see
+- As i user one can able to see ;
-1. An email input login
+1. An email input login.
-2. The number of questions through a dropdown key
+2. The number of questions through a dropdown key.
-3. Submit button when click displays the question and its choices
+3. Submit button when click displays the questions and its choices.

 # live link
 - https://kericho.github.io/Homework-quiz/